carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 ## Next Steps
 - For advanced configuration of how these tables are generated, continue to the {doc}`customization_options` section.
 - {doc}`../api-reference/appointments_table` — illustrates how patient identifiers link to scheduled appointments.
+- {doc}`../api-reference/patients_table` — provides the base structure where custom columns are added.